TIS2024-FMFI/drony/README.md

    - Click *"Play"* in the Unity Editor.

 ### ✅ How to Test the Project
-- Load a sample flight program (`Assets/FlightPrograms/sample.txt`).
+- Load a sample flight program (`Assets/Resources/FlightPrograms/choreo.txt`).
+(Loading takes some time)
 - Load music file (optional)
 - Adjust simulation speed and other parameters in the UI.
 - Check for real-time collision detection.